Turkey and Vegetable Skewers

 oven hot point ariston

-• For grilling or barbecuing, the important thing is that the tool where you place the skewers is very hot, even scorching.
+• For cooking on the grill or barbecue, the important thing is that the surface where you place the skewers is very hot — actually scorching.

-The Turkey and Vegetable Skewers are ready, can you smell the aroma?
+The Turkey and Vegetable Skewers are ready — can you smell them?

 Storage: 2 days in the fridge, 3 months in the freezer

-Variations: instead of turkey, you can use chicken or lamb, and you can add mushroom pieces among the vegetables.
+Variations: instead of turkey you can use chicken or lamb; among the vegetables you can add mushrooms cut into pieces.

 Author image